 And that’s okay for a while, but at some point, summer will come.
 It’s relentless.
 Invincible.

 Winter attempted to freeze me in the fear that I didn’t have what it took to raise a child with significant special needs.
 But summer came when I looked into my son, Finn’s, eyes and saw God’s love and faithfulness.
 Finn works so hard to use his arms and push up a ramp or compete in wheelchair races.
 He is confident in his differences and teaches me to enjoy the strength in my own body every day, and not to take it for granted.
 The love of the nurses, doctors, therapists, teachers, friends, and extended family who care for our son are rays of the summer sun, bringing warmth to our lives.

-In your own life, allow buds to grow, flowers to bloom, and eventually you’ve got to pluck those petals and share them with others who are still in the shadows of winter.
+In your own life, allow buds to grow and flowers to bloom, and eventually share them with others who are still in the shadows of winter.

-Here are some practical tips to help you walk through those dark days:
+Here are 4 practical tips to help you through those dark days:

 - Read the Bible.
 Fall asleep with your face in Scripture and wake up early for more.
 (Psalm 46:1-3).

 - Go to counseling.
 There is no shame in this.
 (Proverbs 19:20).